YahyaS3d/leetcode-challenge/README.md

 4. **Solve and Learn**: Work on solving the problem.
 If you get stuck, don't worry!
 LeetCode provides discussion forums, editorial solutions, and hints to help you learn and improve.

 5. **Contribute**: If you have a solution you'd like to share or an improvement to an existing solution, feel free to open a pull request.
-We welcome contributions from the community.
+Welcome contributions from the community.

 6. **Join the Discussion**: Engage with others in the LeetCode Challenge community by discussing problems and sharing insights.